teodragovic/teodragovic.github.io/posts/2021-07-31-home-alone.md

 - cleaned bathroom
 - cleaned windows and glass doors
 - went to the bank
-- cleaned my PC (break WIFI card in the process)
+- cleaned my PC (broke WIFI card in the process)
 - got a new WIFI card